jamesloper/blog/_posts/2021-08-20-three-ways-to-calculate-distance-between-two-coordinates.md

 ---
-layout: post
-title: "Three ways to calculate distance between coordinates"
+layout: post title: "Three ways to calculate distance between coordinates"
-categories: javascript
+categories: javascript, web
 ---

 I'm always facing the problem of calculating the distance between two points over the surface of the Earth.
 This calculation involves some trigonometry a bit more complex than the planar one we all studied in high school, we are talking about spherical trigonometry, and the first thing that pops up is the haversine function.